snewell/wlint/docs/wtool/list-filter.rst

                 matches an argument (e.g., --help).
 For files that don't share a name with an argument, they should be listed like normal.
+--stdin         Parse input passed via stdin.
+If used with files, the stdin
+                input is parsed after all the files.

 Word Lists
 ----------